RobertoBetancourt/product-feedback/README.md

 **Notistack:**
 Notistack is a Snackbar library which makes it extremely easy to display notifications on your web apps.
 It is highly customizable and enables you to stack snackbars/toasts on top of one another.
 You can learn more in the [Notistack Documentation](https://iamhosseindhv.com/notistack).

-*A database was simulated using React Context, useReducer, and localStorage.*